Donations and Acquisitions

 Artefacts

-• Scientific instruments, and apparatus including microscopes, field study accessories linked to taxonomy, scientific discoveries promulgated at Society meetings, owned by Founders or historically eminent Fellows.
+• Scientific instruments and apparatus including microscopes, field study accessories linked to taxonomy, scientific discoveries promulgated at Society meetings or owned by historically significant Members.

 • Items relating to the history and operation of the Society.

-• Personal effects of Linnaeus, Founders, and eminent Fellows that might not be considered art.
+• Personal effects of Linnaeus or historically significant Fellows that might not be considered art.

 • Commemorative items and official gifts in all media associated with anniversaries, specific meetings, and associations with other learned societies may also fall within this group if not of significant decorative value.

-• Items that reflect the legacy, and reach, into wider society of Linnaeus, the Society and its areas of scientific study; this may include material that is ephemeral and mass produced in nature.
+• Items that reflect the legacy, and reach, into wider society of Linnaeus, the Society, and its areas of scientific study.

 Architecture

-Elements, fixtures and fittings related to or connected with the listed building in which the Society is housed, for which there is a statutory duty of care to protect, retain and where possible reinstate.
+Elements, fixtures, and fittings related to or connected with the listed building in which the Society is housed (New Burlington House), for which there is a statutory duty of care to protect, retain and where possible reinstate.

 Non-collections